eaton11/ChainGang/README.md

 - `Chain()`
 - `Sibling()`
 - `Listener("event", callback)` - add an event listener to an element
-- `Attr()` - Allows adding mutliple attributes inside an object literal
+- `Attr()` - Allows adding multiple attributes inside an object literal
 - `Up()` - Traverses up the Gang by one chain
 - `Purge()` - Removes all children from Element
 - `Gang()` - Traverses to top of current gang